 The maximum allowable time frame for a student to complete a program in which he/she is enrolled is 1.5 times the length of the program (see Table 1 below).
 At the 50 percent point of his/her program, the student must have a minimum of a 2.0 cumulative GPA.
 At the completion of the program, the student must have a 2.0 cumulative GPA in order to graduate.
 In programs longer than two years, at the two-year point (six quarters), students must have a minimum of a 2.0 cumulative GPA.
-In cases where a student enrolled in a two year program is still enrolled after two years, the student must have a minimum of a 2.0 cumulative GPA.
 In cases where a student enrolled in a two year program is still enrolled after two years, the student must have a minimum of a 2.0 cumulative GPA at the end of the two-year point (six quarters) and at the end of each subsequent academic year.
 In no case can any student exceed one and one-half times the standard program length and receive the academic credential (diploma or ASB/AST degree) for which he or she is enrolled.

 Table 1

+Maximum Time

-School Program Length Maximum Time Frame (School Program Length x 1.5) 50% Evaluation Point
+School Program Length Frame (School Program Length x 1.5) 50% Evaluation Point

 4 quarters 6 quarters End of 2nd quarter

 6 quarters 9 quarters End of 3rd quarter

 7 quarters 10 quarters End of 3rd quarter

 9 quarters 13 quarters End of 4th quarter